Visual arts & thoughtful, responsive design

-Job Creative Director / Dirigo Design & Development
+Job Creative director / Dirigo Design & Development

-Lives In Park Side
+Lives In Bay Side

 I tend to bring a lot of my creativity into all aspects of my life (or perhaps I bring the creativity from all aspects in my life into my career and work).
 My life is a lot of DIY.
 While others talk about "curating" their surroundings, I create my surroundings.
 I design and make dresses, furnishings, lights, art, crafts...
 My interests include creative cocktails, the fine restaurant offerings filling up Portland and the art works and creatives I find myself surrounded by in this little city.

 Where's your "happy place" on the peninsula?
 Longfellow Square has several things going on for me.
 My favorite bars and venues are right there, and several of my best friends live right there as well.
 My happy place though, is my home, as I am located a block from downtown, places like Nosh, Empire and the Space Gallery (and maybe some supply runs to Renys happen, don't judge), and its so nice to wake up and walk outside and be right in the center of everything.

 What's the most surprising thing about this city?
 I am still surprised we have no decent Chinese restaurants.
 None.
 That just makes no sense. *UPDATE* We now have a good chinese restaurant!
 Get yer dim sum fix at Empire.
 Tod and Teresa who own the place are amazing people and have built such a wonderful place, and I find myself there at least once a week.

 What's your favorite indulgence and where do you find it?
 Oysters at Eventide.
 It becomes an indulgence when I end up eating two dozen.